nikband/check_qnap3.sh/README.md

 # Contributing

-Please feel free to fork, and collaborate to this little but usefull project.
+Please feel free to fork and collaborate to this little but usefull project.

 # Parts of script to improve